vegechick510/FitnessAppXXX/CONTRIBUTING.md

   ## Reporting Bugs

-  This section guides you through submitting a bug report for SE Group 26.
+  This section guides you through submitting a bug report for SE Group 53 of Fall 2023.

   When you are creating a bug report, please ensure that you include as many details as possible to understand the issue.